-Nothing in the Dispute Resolution Process affects the statutorily prescribed duties and obligations of any agency or any agency's responsibility or ability to discharge fully such duties and obligations under all applicable laws and regulations.
-The Dispute Resolution Process seeks to fulfill all statutory obligations by seeking solutions to complex issues among agencies.
-Additional information regarding this process can be found in the Dispute Resolution Process brochure.
+Nothing in this AOA affects the statutorily prescribed duties and obligations of any party to the agreement or any party's responsibility or ability to discharge fully such duties and obligations under all applicable laws and regulations.
+The Dispute Resolution Process will seek to fulfill all statutory obligations in seeking solutions to complex issues among agencies.